How To Create A Website With Notion [Easy & Free]

 How To Publish A Notion Page

-In the top right of your Notion page, click Share, then click publish to web.
+To publish a Notion page to the internet, click Share in the top right corner of your document then click publish to web.

 There are additional options you can check as well, like:

-The four main problems with publishing Notion pages the default way are:
+The four main problems with publishing Notion pages to the internet:

 Here’s why each of those matters.